mciantyre/mciantyre.github.io/_posts/2017-09-17-cpp-compile-lang-lookup.markdown

 update immediately on the user interface.

-As might be expected when dealing with legacy code, my teammates and I ran into an issue when adding language strings to the codebase.
+As might be expected when dealing with legacy code, my teammates and I ran into issues when adding language strings to the codebase.
 The original designers took the approach of

 - defining all the strings for each language in a C array